 “Standard offer rate” means a tariffed rate paid to qualifying facilities through a standard contract with the utility.

+“Supplemental review process” means the standardized procedure for re-evaluating applications that do not initially pass the fast track process.

 “Study track” means the procedure for evaluating an application that includes a scoping meeting, system impact study, and facilities study.

 “System impact study” means a study to identify and describe the electric system impacts that would result if the proposed DER were interconnected exactly as proposed and without any modifications to the distribution system.